The Gibson

 1904 Gibson Style O

-Orville or under his supervision when he was training the new workers to
+built by Orville himself, or built under his supervision while he was

-follow his designs.
+training the new workers to follow his designs.

 Still with carved back and sides with no braces, and rims constructed